Little scores in OT, Jets hand Ducks 11th straight loss

 Anaheim regained the lead after Cogliano went around the back of the net and fired a sharp-angled shot that went under Hellebuyck with 4:12 left in the second.

-NOTES: Carter Rowney had three assists for the Ducks, and Daniel Sprong had two. … Anaheim opened a five-game trip. … Little and Mark Scheifele each extended their points streaks to five games.
+NOTES: Carter Rowney had three assists for the Ducks, and Daniel Sprong had two. … Anaheim opened a five-game trip. … Little and Scheifele each extended their points streaks to five games.

 UP NEXT